Tesla Powerwall Guide: Price, Performance, and Savings

 Before you purchase a Powerwall (or multiple Powerwalls), there are a few things to consider, including where you will have your equipment installed.
 Powerwalls can be mounted on the floor or wall, both indoors and outdoors.

 While installations are most commonly found in garages or basements, all home batteries must be installed up to the local and national building and electrical codes.
-For both safety and legality, Powerwalls also must only be installed by Tesla-certified professionals.
+For both safety and legal reasons, Powerwalls also must only be installed by Tesla-certified professionals.

 How many Powerwalls should I get?